JJSimo/Notes/TCM/PMAT/Notes_PMAT.md

 	- we can notice sections called -->  <span style="color:#00b050">UPX</span>
 also:
 - we still have the -->  <span style="color:#00b050">IMPORT Address table</span>
+- we can check the dimension of -->  Virtual Size vs Raw Data
 #### IMPORT Address Table - Packed malware
 if you open it
 you'll see that -->  the <span style="color:#00b050">Address Table is ridiculously SHORT</span>